ebalkanski/symfony4-php-nginx-mysql-elk/README.md

 ### Configuration
 - Configuration is in .env and there you can tweak some Docker params, database setup and symfony stuff.
 - In case your uid and gid are not 1000 but say 1001, you must change the USER_ID and GROUP_ID vars in .env-dist before launching setup.
-Type the `id` command in your terminal in order to find out who are you.
+Type the `id` command in your terminal in order to find out who you are.
-- Your images will be prefixed with COMPOSE_PROJECT_NAME env var, e.g. `symfony4_web` for the Nginx images.
+- Your images will be prefixed with COMPOSE_PROJECT_NAME env var, e.g. `symfony4_web` for the Nginx image.
 You can change this as per your preference.
 - Nginx logs are accessible in Kibana.
 - Symfony dev logs are accessible in Kibana.
 - MySQL data is persisted via a Docker volume.
 - Composer cache is persisted via a Docker volume.
-- ElasticSearch data is persisted via a Docker volume.
+- Elasticsearch data is persisted via a Docker volume.
 - You can write code by loading your project in your IDE, but in order to use Composer or to take advantage of the code quality tools you must work in the PHP container.

 ### Start the Docker ecosystem for a first time